tardipede/Tardigrades_in_snail_feces/README.md

----
-title: "Tardigrades in Snail Poop Project Data analysis and Plotting"
+#"Tardigrades in Snail Poop Project Data analysis and Plotting"
----

 Data, Data Analysis and Plotting associated with the manuscript "A lift in snail’s gut provides an efficient colonization route for tardigrades" by Vuori T., Calhim S., and Vecchi M.